When was the last time you performed a content audit?

 Define Your Goals

-Just like other marketing initiatives, you should begin with defining your goals clearly.
+Just like other marketing initiatives, you should begin by defining your goals clearly.

 Image via Semrush